Old Dominion University: Center for Accelerator Science

 The Center for Accelerator Science in the Physics Department at Old Dominion University is an interdisciplinary research center, involving faculty from four departments.
 The center operates in close partnership with the Thomas Jefferson National Accelerator Facility.
-The center is unique in Virginia and one of only a handful of such programs in the country.
-The goal of the center is to meet the nation's need for scientists and engineers who will advance the next generation of accelerators and light-sources - tools that enable an ever-widening range of basic and applied research, numerous medical applications, as well as industrial and Homeland Security functions.
-The center offers both researchers and students access to state-of-the-art facilities at ODU and Jefferson Laboratory.
+The goal of the center is to meet the nation's need for scientists and engineers who will advance the next generation of accelerators and light sources - tools that enable an ever-widening range of basic and applied research, numerous medical applications, as well as industrial and Homeland Security functions.
+The center offers both researchers and students access to facilities at ODU and Jefferson Laboratory.

 Center for Telehealth Innovation, Education & Research (C-TIER)

-The mission of C-TIER is to promote innovation, education, and research in telehealth for those involved in the provision of health care, healthcare education, research, and healthcare technologies through collaborative opportunities, educational programs, and telehealth innovation.
+The mission of C-TIER is to promote innovation, education, and research in telehealth for those involved in the provision of healthcare, healthcare education, research, and healthcare technologies through collaborative opportunities, educational programs, and telehealth innovation.

-Climate Change and Sea Level Rise Initiative (CCSLRI)

-ODU's Climate Change and Sea Level Rise Initiative (CCSLRI) has facilitated research and education on climate change and resulting sea level rise.
-Old Dominion's maritime location allows special emphasis on adaptation to increased flooding due to sea level rise.

 Dragas Center for Economic Analysis and Policy

-The Dragas Center for Economic Analysis and Policy in the Strome College of Business at Old Dominion University undertakes economic, demographic, transportation and defense-oriented studies.
+The Dragas Center for Economic Analysis and Policy in the Strome College of Business at Old Dominion University undertakes economic, demographic, transportation, and defense-oriented studies.
 The Dragas Center produces the State of the Region Report for Hampton Roads, as well as the State of the Commonwealth Report for Virginia.
 The Dragas Center also produces economic forecasts for Hampton Roads, Virginia, and the United States.

 International Maritime, Ports & Logistics Institute

 Old Dominion University's International Maritime, Ports, & Logistics Institute, in the Strome College of Business, was created through a university/business community partnership in Hampton Roads.
-Its function is to provide maritime, ports and logistics management education, training and research to meet regional, national and international needs.
+Its function is to provide maritime, ports, and logistics management education, training, and research to meet regional, national, and international needs.

-At the October, 2011 Annual meeting of the International Association of Maritime Economists (IAME) in Santiago (Chile), university rankings worldwide in port research for the period 1980-2009 were announced.
+At the October 2011 Annual Meeting of the International Association of Maritime Economists (IAME) in Santiago (Chile), university rankings worldwide in port research for the period 1980-2009 were announced.
 In these rankings, ODU was ranked eighth in the world, second only to the University of Washington in the Western Hemisphere.

 Social Science Research Center

-The Social Science Research Center is a fully-equipped social science research center with staff expertise in various forms of research methods and data collection, including mail surveys, telephone surveys, household interviews, focus groups, and most conventional forms of data analysis.
+The Social Science Research Center is a social science research center with staff involved in various forms of research methods and data collection, including mail surveys, telephone surveys, household interviews, focus groups, and most conventional forms of data analysis.

-SSRC staff can assist in all stages of research including instrument design, project management, data collection, data auditing, data management, data analysis, technical report writing, and the development of multi-media report presentations.
-We work with customers to determine their data collection and research needs and how to best accommodate those needs given time and budget restrictions.